 c) Inform the other umpire for the reason.
 The bowler is not allowed to bowl again in that match.

-Points a, b, and c under clause 46.6.1.3 make it very clear that repeated offences under the bouncer no ball rules in cricket would compel the umpire to debar a bowler from bowling again in the match.
-A maximum of two warnings is issued to a bowler after the second bouncer in an over is bowled, before he/she gets taken out of the attack.
+Points a, b, and c under clause 46.6.1.3 make it very clear that repeated offences under the bouncer no ball rule in cricket would compel the umpire to debar a bowler from bowling again in the match.
+As per the bouncer warning in cricket goes, a maximum of two warnings is issued to a bowler after the second bouncer in an over is bowled, before he/she gets taken out of the attack.

 FAQ on Bouncer No Ball Rules in Cricket